 1. Fees and Funding

-Different courses have different fees, and there are also different requirements depending on whether you are a ‘Home’ or ‘Overseas’ student, so make sure you check what applies to you.
+You can apply for a loan to cover tuition fees, but be aware that there are different requirements depending on whether you are a ‘Home/EU’ or ‘Overseas’ student, so make sure you check what applies to you.

-If you are applying for a maintenance loan, ensure you know how much you applied for and when it will be paid to you.
+If you are applying for a maintenance loan to cover living expenses, make sure you know how much you applied for, and when it will be paid into your bank account.

-South Thames College group has a number of bursaries for 2019 entry, which may help with additional costs.
+South Thames College group has a number of bursaries available for undergraduate students, which may help with additional costs.

-To be eligible to apply, you will need to have applied for the full maintenance loan amount, and enabled Student Finance England to share your details with the College.
+To be eligible, you will need to have applied for the full maintenance loan amount (and be able to prove this), and allow Student Finance England to share your details with the College when you apply.

 3. Students with a disability or specific learning difficulty